 The risk on your side is zero.
 The cost is the half-hour it takes you to write the first email.
 Send it here.

 We're a small senior design studio.
-We don't take on every shop that emails us — we work in five states and we pick projects we can do well.
-But we read every email, we answer them all, and we'd be glad to take a look at your business if you want a second opinion on what your site should be doing.
+We read every email and we answer them all, and we'd be glad to take a look at your business if you want a second opinion on what your site should be doing.

 Other Madison and Tennessee Valley resources we like.

-- The Madison Chamber of Commerce — solid free resource for small business owners in the area
+- The Huntsville/Madison County Chamber — solid free resource for small business owners across Madison and the metro

 - Google Business Profile setup — Google's own walkthrough is the right one to use; skip the YouTube "expert" tutorials